£10 Off Orders Over £250 (Inc Vat)

 Midcentury modern - low walnut sideboard with tapered legs

-Millennials, Zeds & Ikea
+Millennials, Zeds & IKEA

 The ‘90s mid-century modern room reproduction boom played into (and still does) a desire for millennials and gen zeds to consume less, have less clutter in less compartmentalised homes.
 It's perhaps interesting that in the UK the resurgence of mid-century modern coincided with the arrival and success of Ikea.